NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

 $x^4$ is *not convex*.

 [^convex]: This is in contrast with the commutative $x^4$ which is
     convex everywhere.
-See \cite{heltonconvexity} for details.
+See [@camino:MIS:2003] for details.

 The production of such symmetric quadratic decompositions is automated by the convenience command